The Craft Sequence: In internal chronological order

+Internal chronological order is indicated by the number in each title.

 Major themes

 In the novels, magic is real and works similarly to corporate law.
 The series drew inspiration from James C. Scott's book Seeing Like a State to explore the definition of corporations and governments.
 The magical system of the novel is used to explore globalization, capitalism, and debt.

 Liz Bourke describes Last First Snow as an "intensely political book".
 She writes that the novel explores the conflict between conservatism and progress by contrasting the age of gods with the age of commerce.
 It also explores community organizing and mass protest.

 Publication history

 Each novel is a standalone set in the same universe, so the novels can be read in any order.
 The numbers in the titles of the first five novels indicate the internal chronological order of the series.
 Gladstone states that this stemmed from his experience growing up in a small town in Tennessee, where the local bookstore often did not stock complete book series all at once.